 - 10.1 CIL revenue will be spent on the infrastructure needed to support development in the Vale.
 How CIL is spent is currently set out within our CIL Spending Strategy.
 In addition, the Council will produce an Infrastructure Funding Statement which will be published annually by 31 December.
-The Infrastructure Funding Statement reports on all funds secured, received and spent in the previous financial year for CIL and S106. - 10.2 Vale of White Horse District Council will use 5% of the CIL revenue to fund the administration costs of the Levy.
+The Infrastructure Funding Statement reports on all funds secured, received and spent in the previous financial year for CIL and S106.
+Oxfordshire County Council will also produce its own Infrastructure Funding Statement annually in the same way. - 10.2 Vale of White Horse District Council will use 5% of the CIL revenue to fund the administration costs of the Levy.